alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 ## Part-C: Running clients on a Raspberry Pi

-One of the many strenghts of Flower is its versatility.
-The same code we used in Part-A can be used for large simulations (as done in Part-B) and now we'll see how to use it on IoT devices like Rasberry Pi.
+One of the many strengths of Flower is its versatility.
+The same code we used in Part-A can be used for large simulations (as done in Part-B) and now we'll see how to use it on IoT devices like Raspberry Pi.
 As far as the code is concerned, no changes are needed.
 This part of the tutorial first walks you through the steps I follow to setup a Raspberry Pi.
 As of today (March 2024) a Raspberry Pi 5 costs ~70 Euros and a Raspberry Pi Zero 2 ~20 Euros.

 1. Flash a uSD card with Raspberry Pi OS using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 I used `Raspberry Pi OS (64 bit) Lite` which doesn't come with a graphical interface.
 But feel free to use a different one.
 Using `Ubuntu` should also work.

 2. Connect via `ssh` to your Raspberry Pi.There are many guides online showing how to do this ([here](https://www.raspberrypi.com/documentation/computers/remote-access.html), [here](https://raspberrypi-guide.github.io/networking/connecting-via-ssh), and [here](https://www.onlogic.com/company/io-hub/how-to-ssh-into-raspberry-pi/)).
-If you pre-configure the access to your Wifi, the Raspbery Pi should be able to connect automatically, then you should be able to `ssh` directly to it via `ssh <name>.local`, where `name` is the device name you specified in the configuration step before flashing your uSD card.
+If you pre-configure the access to your Wifi, the Raspberry Pi should be able to connect automatically, then you should be able to `ssh` directly to it via `ssh <name>.local`, where `name` is the device name you specified in the configuration step before flashing your uSD card.

 3. Updating and Installing development packages.
 All the steps below are not strictly needed, but this will provide you with prettymuch everything you need for Python development on Raspberry Pi:
     ```bash